danilop/strands-agents-semantic-summarizing-conversation-manager/README.md

          * Topic 1: Explanation of data structures
          * Topic 2: Arrays
          * Topic 3: Linked Lists
-         [Note: Secret number 700 is NOT in summary ✅] [ 1] user: What are sorting algorithms?
+         [Note: Reference number 700 is NOT in summary ✅] [ 1] user: What are sorting algorithms?
 ...
 ```

-**Semantic retrieval finds the archived secret:**
+**Semantic retrieval finds the archived reference number:**
 ```
-🔍 Query: 'What was my secret number?
+🔍 Query: 'What was our shared reference number?
 The special word is pineapple.'
 Search completed in 66.7ms (reranked from 9 candidates) ✅ Found 4 relevant messages in semantic memory
-   • Secret '700' retrievable: ✅ YES
+   • Reference number '700' retrievable: ✅ YES
 ```

 **Context automatically enriched:**
 ```
 Based on our previous conversation, these earlier exchanges may be relevant:
 ---Previous Context---
-[Message 0, user]: My secret number is 700.
-This is confidential...
+[Message 0, user]: Our shared reference number for this conversation is 700.
+Please keep this number for our records...
 [Message 1, assistant]: Understood.
-I'll keep your secret number confidential...
+I'll keep our shared reference number for our records...
 ---End Previous Context---
-Current question: What was my secret number?
+Current question: What was our shared reference number?
 ```